What You Need to Know about Writing Romance

 III.
 Romance Writing Is a Skill that Can Be Learned

 One of the biggest fears many aspiring romance writers have is that they won’t be good enough.
 This is a normal fear.
 But writing romance is a skill that can be learned.
-So don’t let your fears stop you; push through them.
+So don’t let this fear stop you; push through it.
 I guarantee you won’t regret it.

-This course will give you all the tools you need to start making money writing romance – even turning it into a full-time career if that's what you want.
+This course will give you all the tools you need to start making money writing romance within 60 days (or sooner).
+You can even turn it into a full-time career if that's what you want.
+The info in this course works -- if you put in the work.

 P.S.: Subscribe to Get 3 Free Romance Novellas.